Equity Release Calculator

 - current property value,

 - whether you have any pre-existing health issues.

-You should, however, initially take only what you need.
-It’s vital to remember that there will be consequences to drawing more than you need.
-It’s also unwise to withdraw equity exclusively for investment purposes.
+You should, initially only take what you need.
+Remember that there’ll be consequences to drawing more than you need.

-If you need money in regular, ongoing installments, there are schemes that allow you to withdraw money in set installments, rather than all at once.
+If you need money in regular, ongoing installments, some schemes allow you to withdraw money in set installments, rather than all at once.